docker-library/docs/ruby/README-content.md

 Put this file in the root of your app, next to the `Gemfile`.

 This image includes multiple `ONBUILD` triggers so that should be all that you need to bootstrap most applications.
-The build will `ADD . /usr/src/app` and `RUN bundle install`.
+The build will `COPY . /usr/src/app` and `RUN bundle install`.

 Then build and run the ruby image.